microsoft/AcademicContent/Workshop/6. HPC/SLURM Linux Cluster HOL.md

     See "man sudo_root" for details.
     </pre>

 1. To copy files to the master node, you will use PuTTY's Secure Copy utility, pscp.exe.
-Open a Command Prompt window and navigate to the directory containing the scripts you modified in [Exercise 4](#Exercise4).
+Open a Command Prompt window and navigate to the directory containing the scripts you modified in [Exercise 3](#Exercise3).

-1. Execute the following command, replacing _adminuser_ (in two places) with the cluster's ADMINUSERNAME and _masterDNS_ with the DNS name on the clipboard.
-When prompted, enter your ADMINPASSWORD.
+1. Execute the following command, replacing *masterDNS* with the DNS name on the clipboard.
+When prompted, enter your admin password ("Azure*Pass").

     <pre>
-    "C:\Program Files (x86)\PuTTY\pscp" *.py sl*.sh <i>adminuser</i>@<i>masterDNS</i>:/home/<i>adminuser</i>
+    pscp *.py sl*.sh azureuser@<i>masterDNS</i>:/home/azureuser
     </pre>

 	If the copy is successful, you will see output similar to the following:

     <pre>
-    azureuser@jrslurmwin.westus.cloudapp.azure.com's password:
     slurmdemo.py              | 5 kB |   5.1 kB/s | ETA: 00:00:00 | 100%
     slurmdemo.setup.sh        | 1 kB |   1.9 kB/s | ETA: 00:00:00 | 100%
     slurmdemo.sh              | 0 kB |   0.5 kB/s | ETA: 00:00:00 | 100%
     </pre>

-1. To be certain that the script files contain Linux-style line endings ("/r" rather than "/r/n"), execute the following commands in the PuTTY terminal window to install and run the dos2unix conversion program:
+1. To be certain that the script files contain Linux-style line endings ("/r" rather than "/r/n"), return to the PuTTY terminal window and execute the following commands:

     <pre>
     sudo apt-get install dos2unix
     dos2unix -k -o slurm*
     </pre>

-1. Now execute the command below to configure the nodes in the cluster.
+1. Now execute the command below in the PuTTY terminal window to configure the nodes in the cluster.
 It typically takes 5 to 10 minutes to run.

     <pre>
     sh slurmdemo.setup.sh